Skip to content

 How to use your permit

-• To use your Australian Disability Parking permit (colourful or blue permit) you must:
+• To use your Australian Disability Parking permit you must:

 • Display in a prominent position on your dashboard (permit number and expiry date visible from outside the vehicle)